babel/babel/README.md

 ### [es6now](https://github.com/zenparsing/es6now)

-Doesn't output sourcemaps.
+es6now doesn't output sourcemaps.
 This is cited as a positive as line-to-line mapping is the goal.
 This however obviously doesn't retain column mapping resulting in the output code not being very pleasant.

 ### [es6-transpiler](https://github.com/termi/es6-transpiler)

-es6-transpiler requires shims to compile and pollutes the global scope resulting in possible collisions. es6-transpiler maps line-by-line, just like es6now, this results in the same issues such as lack of column information and unpleasant code output.
+The es6-transpiler compiler requires shims to operate which pollutes the global scope resulting in possible collisions.

+es6-transpiler maps line-by-line, just like es6now, this results in the same issues such as lack of column information and unpleasant code output.